-- 1) the country or zone is historically free as described in point 1 a) of Article 1.4.6.; or - 2) for at least three years, vaccination has been prohibited in the country or zone and a clinical surveillance programme in accordance with Article 11.9.15. has demonstrated no occurrence of infection with LSDV; or - 3) for at least two years, vaccination has been prohibited in the country or zone and a clinical, virological and serological surveillance programme in accordance with Article 11.9.15. has demonstrated no occurrence of infection with LSDV.
+- 1) the country or zone is historically free as described in Article 1.4.6.; or - 2) for at least three years, vaccination has been prohibited in the country or zone and a clinical surveillance programme in accordance with Article 11.9.15. has demonstrated no occurrence of infection with LSDV; or - for at least two years, vaccination has been prohibited in the country or zone and a clinical, virological and serological surveillance programme in accordance with Article 11.9.15. has demonstrated no occurrence of infection with LSDV.